-tem Fee (\$)
+Item Fee (\$)

-A prop er attendance of a clerk -
+19. A prope r attendance of a clerk -

 (a) being other than a formal attendance -

-(i) for each hour 70.90
+(i) for each hour 76.40

 (ii) proportionately for part of an hour

-(b) being a formal attendance 16.20
+(b) being a formal attendance 17.40

-(c) for sending a document by facsimile transmission anywhere in Australia, including disbursements (or, if a very long document, at the discretion of the taxing officer) 8.60
+(c) for sending a document by facsimile transmission anywhere in Australia, including disbursements (or, if a very long document, at the discretion of the taxing officer) 9.30

-Service s -
+Services

-The fol lowing fees are allowable:
+20. The foll owing fees are allowable:

-(a) For service, or filing instead of service, of any writ, application, order or notice on a person proper to be served therewith who has not entered an appearance, and if not authorised to be served by post (or any other fee as in special circumstances the taxing officer thinks proper) 58.00
+(a) For service, or filing instead of service, of any writ, application, order or notice on a person proper to be served therewith who has not entered an appearance, and if not authorised to be served by post (or any other fee as in special circumstances the taxing officer thinks proper) 62.50

 (b) If served at a distance of more than 2 kilometres from the nearest place of business or office of the practitioner (whether principal or agent) serving the same or through whom service is effected -

-(i) if served by the practitioner or the practitioner's clerk, for each 2 kilometres (one way) beyond each such 2 kilometres, and in addition to the fee allowed under paragraph (a) 6.50
+(i) if served by the practitioner or the practitioner's clerk, for each 2 kilometres (one way) beyond each such 2 kilometres, and in addition to the fee allowed under paragraph (a) 7.00

 (ii) if served by any other person, the sum actually and reasonably paid

-(c) If, in the opinion of the taxing officer, a more expensive means of service has been adopted than should have been adopted, the taxing officer is to allow for the service only the fee as would have been paid if the less or the least
+(c) If, in the opinion of the taxing officer, a more expensive means of service has been adopted than should have been adopted, the taxing officer is to allow for the service only the fee as would have been paid if the less or the least expensive means of service had been adopted

-Item Fee (\$) (d) If more than one attendance is necessary to effect service or to ground an application for substituted service, a further allowance may be made as the taxing officer thinks fit (e) For service out of the jurisdiction, an allowance may be made as the taxing officer thinks fit (f) If any writ, application, order, notice of motion, summons, petition, notice or other process or any 2 of them have to be, are or ought to be, or the taxing officer is of the opinion that they should have been, served together, one fee only for service is to be allowed Corresp ondence, &c. - 21.
-The foll owing fees are allowable: (a) formal letter 24.80 (b) ordinary letter 32.30 (c) special letter 55.90 or, if ver ry long or very special, at the discretion of the taxing officer (d) circular letters after the first 6.50 nore letters in similar terms are to be sent to 2 or more all the letters except the first are to be allowed for as circular r (other than a letter before action) is to be allowed for, he taxing officer is satisfied that it was necessary 22. necessary postage, carriage or transmission of a document, at retion of the taxing officer Default judgments - 23. instructi y judgment by default without an order (including any ons, drawing, engrossing any copy and attendance to have at entered) 70.90
+Item Fee (\$) (d) If more than one attendance is necessary to effect service or to ground an application for substituted service, a further allowance may be made as the taxing officer thinks fit (e) For service out of the jurisdiction, an allowance may be made as the taxing officer thinks fit (f) If any writ, application, order, notice of motion, summons, petition, notice or other process or any 2 of them have to be, are or ought to be, or the taxing officer is of the opinion that they should have been, served together, one fee only for service is to be allowed Correspondence, &c. - 21.
+The following fees are allowable: (a) formal letter 26.70 (b) ordinary letter 34.80 (c) special letter 60.20 or, if very long or very special, at the discretion of the taxing officer (d) circular letters after the first 7.00 If 2 or more letters in similar terms are to be sent to 2 or more persons, all the letters except the first are to be allowed for as circular letters No letter (other than a letter before action) is to be allowed for, unless the taxing officer is satisfied that it was necessary 22.
+For any necessary postage, carriage or transmission of a document, at the discretion of the taxing officer Default judgments - 23.
+Entering judgment by default without an order (including any instructions, drawing, engrossing any copy and attendance to have judgment entered) 76.40